fish-shell/fish-shell/doc_src/cmds/function.rst

 The following options are available:

 **-a** *NAMES* or **--argument-names** *NAMES*
     Assigns the value of successive command-line arguments to the names given in *NAMES*.
+These are the same arguments given in :envvar:`argv`, and are still available there.
+See also :ref:`Argument Handling <variables-argv>`.

 **-d** *DESCRIPTION* or **--description** *DESCRIPTION*
     A description of what the function does, suitable as a completion description.